-The Reviving Mind program is led by highly trained and experienced providers and clinicians that are experts in handling support groups and individual health and wellness coaching focused on client success and growth through clinically proven techniques.
+The Reviving Mind program is led by highly trained and experienced providers and clinicians that are experts in handling support groups and individual health and wellness sessions focused on client success and growth through clinically proven techniques.

 Naina Limbekar, MD, is a neurologist and an instructor of neurology.
 She completed her undergrad at John Hopkins University and then went to Columbia University for a Masters of Public Health in Health Policy and Management.
 After that her interest in educating others about connections between the mind and body led her to medical school at Marshall University in West Virginia.
 Most recently, she completed her neurological residency training at Tufts Medical Center in Boston and completed a sleep medicine fellowship at Massachusetts General Hospital & Brigham and Women’s Hospital.
 Naina's interests include Circadian Rhythm Sleep Disorders, Parasomnias, Polysomnographic Testing, and Sleep Medicine Education.

 Naina currently hosts a podcast called 'Sleep On It', Where she shares her knowledge and experiences around various aspects of health and wellbeing in hopes of translating the latest medical research into real life practices.